 Lack of relevant holes in the firebox confirms that this engine was never fitted with a canopy.
 The absent parts here are a steam exhaust pipe , a burner and a front axle spring; some work on the unfinished cylinder and pivot plate is also needed to get this machine into a working condition.
 The axles are significantly too short, and the smokebox/chimney is poorly cast.
 Currently completely disassembled and all paintwork stripped, this engine will now form the basis of a KW-type steam roller conversion; a design for making a 2-piece wooden pattern for casting a new smokebox/chimney/front-rolls-perch unit has been drawn up.
 (This is based on the front end of an Armstrong-Whitworth prototype roller design).
 A foundry happy to forge such a casting at reasonable cost has been located just an hour's drive away - all I need now is to get the pattern together... oh, and sort out the front and back rolls...

 Against some strong Ebay competition, I really had to step up to the plate to secure this little beauty, which comes complete with the Wells specified ribbed canopy on twisted columns.
 Only the burner is missing, which seems to be almost inevitable, and the front axle spring which is easily rectified.
 Currently dismantled for restoration.
 Paint has been stripped from the firebox, the only painted part of the engine (through the builder using re-cycled white-painted steel!).
-Colour scheme is yet to be finally decided, but initial thoughts are black with yellow wheels, polished copper boiler and a white canopy.
+Colour scheme is yet to be finally decided,

 Complete with its 3-wick burner and Wells SV.
 May well be restored in yellow-and-black "Wells livery" as per the photos in the book.